-Arriving on July 15 this year, Amazon Prime Day is the retailer’s big mid-summer sale.
+Though Amazon Prime Day, the retailer’s annual sale event, did not happen this summer as it has in year’s past, it’s likely coming on October 13th, according to many sources, including the Verge.
+That’s before the traditional start of the holiday shopping season, but late enough for you to buy gifts for yourself or others.
 Whether you’re shopping for instant pots or Amazon Echo speakers, you’ll find significant discounts on mainstream consumer gadgets that day and likely for a few days thereafter.

 How to Tell if a Deal Is Real